Course Outline

 Goal:

-Understand the theory behind the laboratory work using quizzes, produce data arising from participation in the laboratory, and write a report showing effective understanding, analysis and communication.
+Understand the theory behind the laboratory work using quizzes, produce data arising from participation in the laboratory, and communicate an effective understanding.

 Format: